Free Evaluation | Available 24/7

 Another key safety measure is to have regular risk assessments and safety audits of the construction site.
 All areas with people should have proper lighting so the workers can avoid tripping and falling accidents.
 All loose wires and cords should be secured to minimize workplace accidents.
 Construction sites often have temporary walkways and ladders which are regularly moved around the site as needed.
 These platforms need to be sturdy to ensure stability for the construction workers.

 The management also needs to review accidents that have happened in the last few months to determine the cause of the accident, and how to prevent it from happening again.
 All equipment and machinery on the construction site should get regular maintenance checks.
-Struck-by accidents are a leading cause of construction site injuries.
+Struck-by accidents are a leading cause of construction injuries.
 Routine inspection of construction equipment and machinery will help minimize the chances of such accidents.

 Holding regular safety meetings is an important safety measure for preventing accidents at construction sites.
 These meetings are a great opportunity to gather valuable feedback from construction workers and to remind them of any dangers that they need to keep in mind.